Easy Gluten-Free Penne Pasta With Tuna Recipe

 - 3 cans of tuna fish, in water

-- First boil five large fresh eggs in boiling water in a large cooking pot on the stove top, until the eggs are hard boiled.
-Rinse the hard boiled eggs in cold water to quicken the cooling process.
-Peel the fully cooled hard boiled eggs, discard the egg shells and chop the hard boiled eggs up into small pieces.
-Set the egg pieces aside on a plate that is preferably a disposable plate, for easy clean up.
+- First boil five large fresh eggs in boiling water in a large cooking pot on the stove top, until the eggs are hard-boiled.
+Rinse the hard-boiled eggs in cold water to quicken the cooling process.
+Peel the fully cooled eggs, discard the egg shells, and chop the eggs up into small pieces.
+Set the egg pieces aside on a plate that is preferably a disposable plate, for easy cleanup.

-- In a large cooking pot, cook the gluten free penne pasta in boiling water, according to directions on the package of gluten free pasta.
+- In a large cooking pot, cook the penne pasta in boiling water, according to directions on the package.
 Drain the pasta and allow it to cool a bit.

-- Add the chopped up hard boiled egg pieces to the cooked gluten free penne pasta.
+- Add the chopped-up hard-boiled egg pieces to the cooked pasta.

-- Add the contents of all three cans of drained tuna fish to the pot with the cooked gluten free penne pasta and the chopped up hard boiled egg pieces.
+- Add the contents of all three cans of drained tuna fish to the pot with the cooked penne pasta and the chopped-up hard-boiled egg pieces.

-- Now, add a generous amount of the 100% real mayonnaise to the pot of tuna, gluten free penne pasta and hard boil egg pieces.
+- Now, add a generous amount of the 100% real mayonnaise to the pot.
 (I would say at least 3 tablespoons, perhaps more if you desire for a wonderfully creamy dish.)
-Also add two teaspoons of yellow mustard and 1 teaspoon of black pepper.
+Add two teaspoons of yellow mustard and 1 teaspoon of black pepper.
 Stir everything very well together.
 Optionally, you can add a dash of salt as well.

 These are all of the steps.
 So simple.
 Enjoy this dish!
 Family and friends will love this meal.
 It can be made for lunch or dinner guests.
 This dish is an example of cooking with simple recipe ingredients that I had on hand, and thank goodness this recipe was enjoyed very much by everyone that I served it to.
 We had some “spur of the moment” guests, and the kids were hungry!
 The ingredients in this dish are very complementary.
 Won’t you give it a try?
 You will enjoy it.

 Leftovers won’t last for too long, maintaining the delicious and fresh taste.
-It is recommended that this dish get eaten within two days.
+It is recommended that you eat this dish within two days.